-The recommended practice is to type <SHY, NBHY> instead of <HYPHEN> to achieve promotion of the hyphen to the next line.
-See also Section 5.4, Use of Soft Hyphen. ]
+A recommended practice is to type <SHY, NBHY> instead of <HYPHEN> to achieve promotion of the hyphen to the next line.
+This practice is reportedly already common and supported by major text layout applications.
+See also Section 5.4, Use of Soft Hyphen.